Hearing Monday on Ohio water park’s lawsuit to reopen

 The judge’s order also was sent to lawyers at the Ohio Attorney General’s Office.

-We could not immediately reach them or DeWine’s office for comment late Friday but will update this story one we do.
+We reached out to Attorney General Dave Yost for comment.
+He responded Saturday morning: “We will be there.
+We will present our case in court.”

+We put a request for comment into a spokesman for the governor’s office but did not hear back.

-It’s not clear if the judge will issue his decision Monday or take more time and put it out in writing only.
+It’s not clear if the judge will issue his decision Monday or take more time to consider it and release a written order later this week.

-The attorneys representing Kings Island, Cedar Point and Kalahari, including Chris Finney of Cincinnati, recently successfully sued on behalf of gyms and fitness clubs to reopen.
+The attorneys representing Kings Island, Cedar Point and Kalahari including Finney recently successfully sued on behalf of gyms and fitness clubs to reopen.

 A Lake County judge issued a preliminary injunction against Acton and the Lake County General Health District that says they violated the constitutional rights of Ohioans by forcing gyms to stay closed during the coronavirus pandemic.

-Kalahari’s resorts are America’s largest indoor water parks, according to the lawsuit.
+Kalahari’s resorts are America’s largest indoor water parks with locations in Ohio and other states, according to the lawsuit.

-Its Sandusky location has more 850 hotel rooms and a 225,000 SF water park, among dozens of other amenities, the suit states.
+Its Sandusky location has more 850 hotel rooms and 225,000-square-foot water park, among dozens of other amenities, the suit states.

 “It directly employs hundreds of Ohioans, and indirectly supports local businesses employing hundreds more,” the news release reads.